charlesneimog/Awesome-Pd/docs/objects/dir.md

 # dir

-The `dir` object in Pure Data is used to access and manage files from directories.
-It can open directories (relative or absolute), reset to the patch’s directory, and reload contents.
-It outputs the list of files, the current directory path, and the number of files found through its outlets.
-The `seek` and `next` messages allow indexed or sequential access to files, while `n` reports the total number of files.
-You can filter results by extension using the `-ext` flag or `ext` message.
-Directory navigation supports relative paths like `.` (current), `..` (parent), and `~` (home).
+The `dir` object allows you to access and manage files within directories.
+It can open specified directories (absolute or relative paths), list their contents, and filter files by extension.
+It provides messages to query the current directory, count files, and iterate through them, facilitating file system navigation and content loading.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `dir` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>